servicetitan/Stl.Fusion/README.md

 cache entry.

 That was a quick intro - thanks for reading it!
-Check out [Stl.Fusion Documentation](docs/README.md) to learn more.
+Check out [Stl.Fusion Documentation](docs/README.md) and join
+our [Discord Server](https://discord.gg/EKEwv6d) to ask questions and track project updates.